The Best Windshield Wipers Keep It Clear

 Choosing the Right Windshield Wiper for Your Car

 It doesn’t matter how much you’re willing to pay if you end up with the wrong wipers for your car.
 The ideal wiper blade is one that fits your vehicle and performs well for your needs.
 Not all windshields are built the same, with varying shapes and sizes across all types of vehicles.
 When shopping for new wipers, you’ll need the year, make, and model of the vehicle, although sometimes there are different lengths depending on whether your car is a two-door or four-door model.
 Most retailers will carry model-specific sets that are the correct length for your vehicle, but it doesn’t hurt to measure your existing blades in inches to be on the safe side.
+Your owners' manual should also have your wiper size easily available, along with any instructions on changing them that are specific to your vehicle.

 You will also want to check how the wiper blade is attached to your vehicle, which is often either a straight wiper arm, or a hooked wiper arm.
 Some replacement wiper kits will come with the proper attachment for your vehicle, while others are more universal and come with different adapters.